-The results of neutron flux are shown in Fig. 7.
+The results of neutron flux are shown in Figure 7.
 The black line stands for the result without the collimator.
 The red line means the outcome for the PE collimator with the 10 mm cylinder hole.
 The other colors' lines are similar to the red line.
 Because the PE or BPE collimator has elements with small mass number, it is effective for neutron suppression.
 According to the results of fast neutrons, the suppression ability for the PE collimator is a little greater than that for BPE collimator.
 This is attributed to the greater amount of hydrogen in the PE collimator than BPE one.
 For thermal neutrons, the BPE collimator has much stronger power than the PE collimator due to boron effect.
 The result suggests that the BPE collimator is appropriate to reduce the wide spreading of thermal neutrons.
-When the diameter of the collimator with 30 mm hole is enough to provide sharp neutron beam because the fast and thermal neutron flux are roughly to be less than 1/100 at the outer region from x' = 15 compared with the value at x' = 0.
-Accordingly, we conclude that BPE collimator with 30 mm hole is suitable for neutron
+When the diameter of the collimator is 10 mm, the number of neutrons is too suppressed to utilize for future experiments.
+The collimator with 30 mm hole is enough to provide sharp neutron beam because the fast and thermal neutron flux are roughly to be less than 1/100 at the outer region from x' = 15 compared with the value at x' = 0.
+Accordingly, we conclude that BPE collimator with 30 mm hole is suitable for neutron suppression.

-Because the $\gamma$ -rays' attenuation in materials depends on the mass number, significant effect for $\gamma$ -ray of the BPE collimator is not expected.
-To control $\gamma$ ray distribution, the material of the collimator is changed to BPE and Pb as shown in Fig. 8.
+Because the γ -rays' attenuation in materials depends on the mass number, significant effect for γ -ray of the BPE collimator is not expected.
+To control γ ray distribution, the material of the collimator is changed to BPE and Pb as shown in Figure 8.
 The length of the Pb collimator is 230 mm.
-The minimum and maximum energy in the tally is fixed to be from $10^{-9}$ to $10^2$ MeV for both neutrons and $\gamma$ -rays.
-The other conditions for the calculation are the same as above calculation.
+The minimum and maximum energy in the tally is fixed to be from 10^{-9} to 10^2 MeV for both neutrons and γ -The other conditions for the calculation are the same as above calculation.